CI-CMG/wod-parquet-model/README.md

 #### latitude: double (nullable = false)
 N / S degrees where the cast was recorded.
 Allowed values are -90.0 - 90.0.

+#### profileType: integer (nullable = false)
+A flag indicating if the cast contains profiles at the observed depths or at standard depths.
+Allowed Values:
+* 0 = Observed depths
+* 1 = Standard depths
+* * A depth below the sea surface at which water properties should be measured and reported, either directly or by interpolation, according to the proposal by the International Association of Physical Oceanography in 1936.

+#### originatorsStationCode: string (nullable = true)
+The alphanumeric station identification provided by the originator.
+If the originator’s code is purely numeric, it will be found in second header code 7.

+#### geohash: string (nullable = false)
+A three-character [geohash](href="https://en.wikipedia.org/wiki/Geohash) derived from the cast's longitude and latitude.
+This can be used to spatially group casts.

 TODO